Vrushali-1971/90DaysOfDevOps/2026/day-07/day-07-linux-fs-and-scenarios.md

  Use case - I would use this when checking active services or system state after boot.

-### /home - /home directory is the "neighbourhood" where all the users live.
-It is primary location for personal files and settings
+### /home -

+  /home directory is the "neighbourhood" where all the users live.
-  keep strictly separate from the core system files.
+  It is primary location for personal files and settings, kept strictly separate from the core system files.

   Command -  ls -l /home

 Observation - Shows user directories (e.g.,ubuntu).

  Use case- I would use this when logging in as the ubuntu user to store personal files, scripts, and projects.

-### /root - The /root directory is the home directory for the Root user(administrator) in linux.
+### /root -

+The /root directory is the home directory for the Root user(administrator) in linux.

 It stores root user's personal files, configs, and scripts.

 Command -  ls -l /root

 Observation - Permission denied for non-root users.

  Use case- I would access this when I have root privileges ( Using sudo or logging in as root)

-### /etc - /etc is a system configuration directory in linux.
+### /etc -

+  /etc is a system configuration directory in linux.

    It contains configuration files for the OS and installed services(users, networking, services, permissions)